francescoweb1010/Modeling-Protein-Protein-Interactions-for-the-HIV-disease/README.md

 # Bioinformatics-Network-Medicine

-This a project on Network Medicine on data collection and analysis
+This a project on Network Medicine on exploring of information sources, Data Analysis, Enrichment Analysis, Clustering Methods, Network theory and measures.